atul-madaan/tmsandboxapi-test/README.md

 Response should include:-
 #### 1. Name= "Carbon credits"
 #### 2. CanRelist="true"
 #### 3. The Promotions element with Name = "Gallery" has a Description that containts the test "2x larger image"
+*Please note the sysout statement in the project are only for assesment purpose.

 ## Prerequisite to execute the test-
 1. Make sure TestNG plugin is installed(in your IDE).